BJP's Jhalmuri Symbolizes Bengal Victory

 Why jhalmuri became political currency

 Jhalmuri works because it looks ordinary.
-NDTV describes it as a cheap, everyday snack that crosses class lines and appears at stations, markets, campuses, and rallies — exactly the kind of symbol a national party can use to claim proximity to ordinary voters (
+NDTV describes it as a cheap, everyday snack that crosses class lines and appears at stations, markets, campuses, and rallies — exactly the kind of symbol a national party can use to claim proximity to ordinary voters (NDTV).
+That matters in Bengal because the BJP is not just celebrating a win; it is trying to normalize a historic reversal.

-The Hindu).
+The scale of that reversal is clear from the count.
+The Hindu reported that the BJP swept West Bengal, winning 206 seats to Trinamool’s 80, while the BJP’s vote share rose to 45.84% and Trinamool’s fell to 40.8% (The Hindu).
 It was also the first time the BJP had ever formed a government in the state, which is why the party is leaning so hard on symbols that say “we belong here” rather than “we have arrived.”

-India far beyond a single election: the BJP is using culture, not just numbers, to consolidate a new political order.
+For readers tracking the broader state politics, this is the kind of messaging that shapes India far beyond a single election: the BJP is using culture, not just numbers, to consolidate a new political order.

 Who benefits — and who loses

 The clear beneficiary is Modi.
 The jhalmuri clip lets him project access, informality, and local taste while keeping the campaign centered on his personal brand.
 It also helps the BJP convert a viral moment into proof of emotional resonance, not just electoral machinery.
-Hindustan Times noted that the “jhalmuri effect” was already being discussed in Jhargram, where the PM ate the snack during campaigning and the BJP later led in a constituency long seen as a Trinamool stronghold (
+Hindustan Times noted that the “jhalmuri effect” was already being discussed in Jhargram, where the PM ate the snack during campaigning and the BJP later led in a constituency long seen as a Trinamool stronghold (Hindustan Times).

 The loser is Mamata Banerjee, twice over.
-First, she dismissed the stop as “drama,” according to The Hindu; now the BJP is repackaging that very episode as victory theater (
+First, she dismissed the stop as “drama,” according to The Hindu; now the BJP is repackaging that very episode as victory theater (The Hindu).
+Second, Trinamool has been pushed into reacting to the BJP’s cultural frame instead of setting its own.

 What to watch next